 Can Baptists be Arminian or Reformed?

-In general, the Baptist tradition welcomes Arminians and Calvinists, yet certain denominations and churches have belief statements that reflect a commitment to Arminianism or Calvinism.
+The Baptist tradition generally welcomes Arminians and Calvinists, yet certain denominations and churches have belief statements that reflect a commitment to Arminianism or Calvinism.

-- The Association of Reformed Baptist Church in America is Reformed or Calvinist Baptist denomination
+- The Association of Reformed Baptist Church in America is a Reformed or Calvinist Baptist denomination.
+(Also see What Denominations Are Calvinist?)

 - 35% of responders strongly agreed